Shou/Monochrome/README.md

 ## Features

+* Responsive design for your handy mobile devices
 * Material design for that modern aesthetic
-* Responsive design for your handy mobile devices
 * Smooth animations and smart transitions
 * Beautiful fonts for your delicate eyes
+* Small and meaningful color usage
 * Quirky hipster rounded avatars
 * Ample minimalist spacing